Shaarkzy/Terminal/README.md

 ```
 1. Tested under Kali LInux Os and Android OS
 2. Some utilities requires superuser privilege (on feature 10)...
-3. For kali installation run setup as root (sudo ./setup.sh)
+3. For kali installation run setup as root: $ sudo ./setup.sh
 4. Program Folder must be in the home directory (~/Shell , /root/Shell)
+5. On Kali, if shell command is linked from Non Root Terminal and you wish to relink to Root Terminal (go to the root shell folder and run $ ./relink) and vice versa
 ```

 **Features:**